 To prevent loss of money, overpaying, cost overruns, and failing to complete the project, both the project team and the clients should carefully consider estimating the possible fit-out construction cost.

 These calculations are used to determine the project scope and feasibility within the available budget.
-Contractors also use them as bases when deciding to bid the project.
+Contractors also use them as bases when deciding to bid on the project.
 Commissioning, determining requirements, design team formation, design, bidding, and contract signing are some of the processes included in these activities.

 To proceed with the construction process, mandatory permits and licenses are also needed.
-The requirements usually include building licenses, plumbing, electrical, water usage, fire management, and safety permits and many more.
+The requirements usually include building licenses, plumbing, electrical, water usage, fire management, safety permits and many more.

 This is the stage in construction where the actual work will take place.
 A detailed program provided by the contractor is needed as it contains all time-frames for each process, as well as the approvals.